shape

 We understand that the process of doing your taxes beyond filing a simple T4 can feel a little overwhelming, wrapping your head around all that is deductible.
 Below we’ll break it down so you know what you can claim for your business to help lower your tax bill, and make it easier to estimate, track and file year after year.

-Remember, the deadline for filing for self employed residents of Canada is June 17, 2024 for the 2023 tax year.
+Remember, the deadline for filing for self employed residents of Canada is usually the middle of June for the previous tax year.

 Accounting and Legal Fees